NareshRaja007/NareshRaja007/README.md

 - 👋 Hi, I’m @NareshRaja007
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Tableau and PowerBI
-- 💞️ I’m looking to collaborate on junior Data Engineer
+- 💞️ I’m looking to collaborate on Junior Data Engineer
 - 📫 How to reach me nandhu.naresh007@gmail.com

 <!---